Etheric Studies Glossary of Terms

 Best Practices: Methods and procedures found to be most effective.
 Best practices are to be used as a guide to help a person be aware of the state of the art.
 They are an excellent means of maintaining a record of what the community has learned.

 Black Box Analysis: In Black Box Analysis, a closed box is imagined containing a set of functions that respond to known inputs to produce known outputs.
-Formal development of the Implicit Cosmology began with a Black Box Analysis to identify possible mental functions that would respond to such inputs as intention and Psi signals to produce such outputs as expression and perception.
+Formal development of the Pragmatic Model of Reality began with a Black Box Analysis to identify possible mental functions that would respond to such inputs as intention and Psi signals to produce such outputs as expression and perception.
+The result here is a function, process and relationship model that is best considered native to Psi space.

 C